electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

     :alt: Schematic - EPSPs on hardware
     :height: 175px

-    A single neuron is stimulated by using a single synapse.
+    A neuron is stimulated using a single synapse and its membrane potential is recorded.
-    The parameters of synapses are adjusted row-wise in the line drivers.
+    The parameters of synapses are adjusted row-wise in the line drivers (red).
-    The membrane potential of the stimulated neuron is recorded.

 .. figure:: epsp.png
     :align: center